 Low-relief portraiture: Persian bas reliefs

-Proud of their ancient civilization's heritage, my pupils urged me to visit Persepolis, the Persian capital destroyed by Alexander the Great 2300 years ago.
-I was staggered by the massive, fire-scarred tableaus of royal life that remain in the palace ruins.
+My students were 18 year old conscripts with little or no mechanical experience.
+Few had even driven a car so it was no surprise that one or two were killed weekly in training accidents.
+On a roadtrip to nearby Persepolis, the ancient Persian capital destroyed by Alexander the Great 2300 years ago, I was staggered by the massive, fire-scarred tableaus of royal life that remain in the palace ruins.
 When sunlit, these majestic reliefs -- huge hand carved expressions of absolute and brutal power -- produce dramatic shadows and deep impressions.

 First foray into sculpture making . . . and sales!